-- Within a 100 m buffer to areas of continuous seagrass habitat identified as red zone (above) - Other Type 1 KFH, including saltmarsh habitat types (>5 m2) and areas as mapped on Fisheries Spatial Data Portal,or as described in the DPI Fisheries P&G - Type 2 KFH, including mangroves and more fragmented areas of either seagrass or saltmarsh habitat types - Priority areas mapped in estuary-specific MEMS marine vegetation strategies (see section 2.2) - Areas with shellfish reefs mapped by the MEMS oyster reef restoration action (see section 2.2) or areas not yet mapped but which include dense aggregations of shellfish (oysters or mussels) in patches greater than 5 m2 in size, where shellfish are at least two layers thick.
+- Within a 100 metre buffer to areas of continuous seagrass habitat identified as red zone (above) - Other Type 1 KFH, including saltmarsh habitat types (>5 m2) and areas as mapped on Fisheries Spatial Data Portal, or as described in the DPI Fisheries P&G. There are no commercial fishing activities undertaken in the St Georges Basin and Sussex Inlet estuary. - Type 2 KFH, including mangroves and more fragmented areas of either seagrass or saltmarsh habitat types - Priority areas mapped in estuary-specific MEMS marine vegetation strategies (see section 2.2) - Areas with shellfish reefs mapped by the MEMS oyster reef restoration action (see section 2.2) or areas not yet mapped but which include dense aggregations of shellfish (oysters or mussels) in patches greater than 5 m2 in size, where shellfish are at least two layers thick.